Learning Lens Blur Fields: Concluding Remarks

 Although billions of people carry around smartphone cameras in their pockets, the precise optical behavior of individual devices is inaccessible, or entirely unknown, to the owner.
 Proprietary databases exist which characterize optical behavior generally for a make and model of a lens,\footnote{For example, DxO has one such database described at \url{https://www.dxo.com/technology/how-dxo-corrects-lens-flaws/}.} but calibrating device-specific high-dimensional models of optical blur with commodity hardware has largely been an intractable problem.
 We take steps towards democratizing accurate optical characterization via the lens blur field, and provide a robust, lightweight method by which it can be acquired.

 We are excited about several avenues of future work.
-For example, given that we find significant differences between lens blur fields from devices of the same make and model, how distinct are these differences across a wider cross-section of device types and instances, and what can we learn about devices from these aberrations?
+For example, given that we find significant differences between lens blur fields from devices of the same make and model, how distinct are these differences across a wider cross-section of device types and instances?
+What can we learn about the devices from these aberrations?
 Additionally, we wish to explore how the lens blur field can be extended to even higher dimensions (\emph{e.g.,} light fields, hyperspectral data, polarization imaging, \emph{etc.}).
-Our current approach aims to balance competing goals of reconstructing high-dimensional lens blur fields and achieving an easy-to-use, lightweight method, and so was primarily demonstrated for 5D calibration.
-However, we are optimistic that the approach can generalize to higher dimensions.

 It may also be possible to improve the optimization procedure by incorporating pre-processing steps (such as geometric alignment and auto-exposure) into the main optimization loop.
 Tackling the blind deconvolution problem would also enable optical characterization in entirely unstructured environments.